 Our Administration Team

-Cory Slater is a Medical Review Officer Assistant and Clinical Monitor with the Interior Chemical Dependency Office, with additional responsibilities of Administrative Supervisor.
+Cory Slater is a Medical Review Officer Assistant and Behavioural Health Case Manager with the Interior Chemical Dependency Office, with additional responsibilities of Administrative Supervisor.
 Cory monitors and strategizes follow up testing plans, relapse prevention agreements, and return to work plans for safety sensitive patients.
 He is a certified DOT Collector.
 Cory’s attention to detail and meticulous record keeping are a good match for his clinical and administrative responsibilities.
 Cory is currently working towards his Substance Abuse Professional designation with DATIA.

 Medical Office Assistants (MOAs) & Transcriptionists